-The District shall provide a pool of \$27,675, adjusted annually for Seattle CPI, for the purpose of providing substitutes for individually selected, scheduled, and approved professional development offerings.
-Application for usage of such days shall be administered by the District, and must be used for attendance at professional development opportunities related to the individuals' major area of certification.
-Usage of such days is based on first requested, first approved requests until all pool dollars are exhausted.
-Individuals may request up to two (2) days per contracted year.
+The District shall provide a pool of \$31,658.00 adjusted annually for salary inflator agreed upon in each year of the agreement.
+For the purpose of providing substitutes for individually selected, scheduled, and approved professional development offerings.
+Application for usage of such days shall be administered by the District, and must be used for attendance at professional